Hhbecker/LynxFileEncryption/README.md

 <br /><br />

+# To Do
+* close open file before returning from file can't be opened error
+* comment all code
+* run speedup tests using proj 6 code to test difference between assembly and C xor implementation
+* remove uneccessary libs from each file

+* put uneccessary cybersecurity info into notes repo
+* include GUI template drawing and use it to explain control flow (don't make it too complicated)

+### Things to explain
+* concept of pseudorandom number generator
+* concept of a seed and where you get the seed
+* the reversibility of bitwise XOR
+* make explanation of keyboard input as ascii which is converted to binary that's stored in a 32 bit space (explain address size, addressability, word size, and byte addressible) (is 8 bits one byte the smallest addressable space in my computer?)
+* this is more of a proof of concept and I didn't want to spend to long on any one part beacuse nobody is actually going to use this.

+### Highlights for me
+1. Using inline assembly for the first (but not the last) time
+2. Learning more about the system command, sed, grep, and regex in order to use them
+3. Learning more about ciphers, pseudorandom number generation, and the points of failure in different encryption strategies
+3. making the ascii art lynx

+## choosing a seed
+The seed is the creation time of the binary file (not the text file).
+It is important to note that some editors (inlcuding vim) will create an entirely new file during the edit process so if a user was to edit the binary file the seed would be lost and the encrypted data is no longer unencryptable (practically speaking of course).

 #### Overflow
 If overflow occurs the original text will be lost and unrecoverable.
 The data type that stores the plaintext as well as the ciphertext is of a fixed size.
 If an operation during the cipher causes overflow the inverse of that operation will not necessarily return the original plaintext.